Bachelors in Psychology

 The psychology program integrates research-based theories, skills and methods for counseling and psychology with the Christian worldview.
 This model of integration and application helps students understand the interconnections between academic, career, family, social and spiritual life.
 All of our degrees help students understand the physical, emotional, social, and personal influences on thought and behavior.
 Our program also seeks to help people know more about themselves.
 Because we can’t really understand others until we understand ourselves.
 Students have opportunities to study animal behavior as well as human behavior, with access to our live-animal lab for research and learning.

-Students can choose from General/Clinical Psychology; Counseling Psychology; Industrial/Organizational (Business) Psychology; Sports Psychology; Forensic Psychology; Health and Rehabilitation Psychology; or Health and Rehabilitation with Pre-occupational Therapy emphasis.
+Students can choose from General/Clinical Psychology; Counseling Psychology; Industrial/Organizational (Business) Psychology; Sports Psychology; Forensic Psychology; Health and Rehabilitation Psychology; or Health and Rehabilitation with Pre-occupational Therapy focus.

 A minor in psychology is also available for non-psychology majors.